ntk148v/til/virtualization/README.md

 Let's go back to QEMU, QEMU can be used in several different ways:

 - **System emulation**: it provides a virtual model of an entire machine (CPU, memory and emulated devices) to run a guest OS.
 In this mode the CPU may be fully emulated, or it may work with a hypervisor such as KVM, Xen or Hypervisor.Framework to allow the guest to run directly on the host CPU.
+  - If use KVM as accelerator, QEMU turns to **virtualizer**.
+  - Allows emulation of a full system, including processor and assorted peripherals.
+  - _QEMU as a "System VM"_.
 - **User mode emulation**: it can lauch processes compiled for one CPU on another CPU.
 In this mode the CPU is alway emulated.
+  - _QEMU as a "Process VM"_.

 #### 5.1.1.
 System emulation